History of the Jews in Sweden: Situation in Malmö

-In July 2014 there were two antisemitic attacks in Malmö: a Jewish man was beaten with iron pipes for hanging the Israeli flag from his window, and some windows in the synagogue of Malmo were broken by stones.
-Towards the end of 2014 the Rabbi of the Jewish community in Gothenburg got deaths threats through his e-mail.
+In July 2014 there were two antisemitic attacks in Malmö: a Jewish man was beaten with iron pipes for hanging the Israeli flag from his window, and some windows in the synagogue of Malmö were broken by stones.
+Towards the end of 2014 the Rabbi of the Jewish community in Gothenburg received death threats through his e-mail.
 The letter read: "...But soon will come the time when the Gothenburg synagogue will be destroyed to the ground with you inside, and then you too, you pig, will be killed in the eternal fire".
 This is the sixth threatening e-mail the rabbi got that year, all from the same anonymous writer.

+In November 2023, anti-Israel protestors burned an Israeli flag outside of the Malmö Synagogue, Malmö's only synagogue, while chanting "bomb Israel."
+The European Jewish Congress stated that "intimidating the Jewish community and blaming them for the events in the Middle East is blatant antisemitism.”

+During the lead-up to the 2024 edition of the Eurovision Song Contest hosted in Malmö, the Israeli news outlet Keshet 12 reported an increase of antisemitism in the city.
+An Israeli National Security Council official advised Jews and Israelis attending the event to hide their identities.